Padres add All-Star closer Mason Miller and lefty JP Sears in trade deadline blockbuster

 SAN DIEGO (AP) — The San Diego Padres acquired hard-throwing closer Mason Miller and left-hander JP Sears in a deal with the Athletics on Thursday, adding major upgrades to their pitching staff in a trade deadline blockbuster.

-The Padres gave up an impressive package of prospects, sending highly-regarded shortstop Leo De Vries and right-handed pitchers Henry Báez, Braden Nett and Eduarniel Nuñez to the A's.
+The Padres sent an impressive package of prospects to the A’s, sending highly-regarded shortstop Leo De Vries and right-handed pitchers Henry Báez, Braden Nett and Eduarniel Nuñez.

+San Diego then acquired Kansas City backup catcher Freddy Fermin in a trade for right-handed starting pitchers Ryan Bergert and Stephen Kolek.

-San Diego general manager AJ Preller was his usual aggressive self at the deadline, trading a big chunk of his thin farm system’s best talent to acquire Miller, one of the majors' most dynamic relievers, and dependable starter Sears.
+Padres general manager AJ Preller was his usual aggressive self at the deadline, trading a big chunk of his thin farm system’s best talent to acquire Miller, one of the majors' most dynamic relievers, and dependable starter Sears.
+Preller then gave up two major league-caliber starting pitchers for Fermin in a bid to boost the Padres' meager offensive production at catcher.

 The Padres entered Thursday in the National League’s final wild card spot at 60-49 after sweeping the New York Mets on Wednesday for their fifth consecutive win overall.
 San Diego trails the defending World Series champion Dodgers (63-46) by just three games in the NL West, and Preller clearly believes his veteran core has World Series potential.